 Configuring Password Return with RADIUS

 You can replace domain passwords with a one-time password that a token generates from a RADIUS server.
 When users log on to Citrix Gateway, they enter a personal identification number (PIN) and the passcode from the token.
 After Citrix Gateway validates their credentials, the RADIUS server returns the user’s Windows password to Citrix Gateway.
-Citrix Gateway accepts the response from the server and then uses the returned password for single sign-on instead of using the passcode that users typed during logon.
-This password return with RADIUS feature allows you to configure single sign-on without requiring users to recall their Windows password.
+Citrix Gateway accepts the response from the server and then uses the returned password for a single sign-on instead of using the passcode that users typed during the logon.
+This password return with the RADIUS feature allows you to configure single sign-on without requiring users to recall their Windows password.

 To enable single sign-on by using returned passwords, you configure a RADIUS authentication policy on Citrix Gateway by using the Password Vendor Identifier and Password Attribute Type parameters.
 These two parameters return the user’s Windows password to Citrix Gateway.

 Citrix Gateway supports Imprivata OneSign.
 The minimum required version of Imprivata OneSign is 4.0 with service pack 3.
 The default password vendor identifier for Imprivata OneSign is 398.
 The default password attribute type code for Imprivata OneSign is 5.

 You can use other RADIUS servers for password return, such as RSA, Cisco, or Microsoft.
 Configure the RADIUS server to return the user single sign-on password in a vendor-specific attribute value pair.
 In a Citrix Gateway authentication policy, you must add the Password Vendor Identifier and Password Attribute Type parameters for these servers.